mm-zacharydavison/strangler/README.md

 Strangler is a library that helps you build a new API by gradually migrating from an old one.

-It's designed to be used with NestJS, but nothing is stopping you from using it anywhere you like.

 It provides you a few features:

 - Swapping out a service implementation at runtime using feature flags.
 - Swapping out only individual methods.
 - Falling back to old implementation if the new one is not implemented yet.
-- Optionally running both implementations at the same time and logging any differences in return value, or duration.
+- ⭐ Optionally running both implementations at the same time and logging any differences in return value, or duration.

 Fundamentally, it allows you to do this: